annagrotius/Irony_Detection_Classifier/README.md

 3) Run the 'irony_train.py' file on your desired Python environment, remembering to insert your file directory path at the very         top.

-            >>>> Note: All visualisations and "master" tables should automatically be saved to your same file directory now.
+            >>>> Note: All visualisations and tables should automatically be saved to your same file directory now.

 4) Run the "irony_validation.py" file on your desired Python environment, remembering again to insert the same file directory path at the very top.
 Here you can pick and choose which features to include within the classifier and adjust their weighting.